LeungKwokFan/SmartTrade/README.md

 # SmartTrade
 ## Noted
-This is an unuse version.
+This is an Abandoned version.
 See the available version in https://github.com/LeungKwokFan/SmartTrade-main.